AviralJ58/ml-assistant/documentation.md

     - [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html)
     - To measure the accuracy [accuracy_score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html) metric has been used

-- Once the model has been returned you can now proceed to download `Output.py` and `Api.py`.
-Make sure to keep `Output.py` and `Api.py` in the same folder.
+- Once the model has been returned you can now proceed to download `output.py` and `api.py`.
+Make sure to keep `output.py` and `api.py` in the same folder.

-- Open the `Output.py` and `Api.py` files.
-In `Output.py` file, locate the `filepath`  and `tar` variables.
+- Open the `output.py` and `api.py` files.
+In `output.py` file, locate the `filepath`  and `tar` variables.

 - In `filepath` variable write the path of the dataset in your PC.
 Ex: `filepath = C:\Users\downloads\ML\merc.csv`

 - In `tar` variable write the name of the target variable which should be same as the one selected earlier.
 Ex: `tar = price`.

-- Run `Output.py` Certain files will be downloaded in the same folder as follows:
+- Run `output.py` Certain files will be downloaded in the same folder as follows:

   - `model.pkl`
   - `scaler.pkl`
   - `x_encoder.pkl` (If there are attributes with categorical values.
 If there are are more than one multiple files will be downloaded)
   - `y_encoder.pkl` (If the target variable has categorical data)

-- Note: Do not delete these files.
+>⚠️ Do not delete these files.
 It is important that these files are present in the same folder.

-- Run `Api.py`.
+- Run `api.py`.